Tax Season Dates to Know for 2023 - Stash Learn

 Form 1099-R is available from Stash.
 You will only receive a 1099-R if you have taken a distribution (withdrawal) from your Stash Retire account that was $10 or more.
 If you’ve taken more than $10 out of your Stash Retire account, you should receive this form.

-Profit and Loss statement is available from Apex Crypto for those who invest in Stash Crypto.
+Profit and Loss statement is available from Bakkt for those who invested in Stash Crypto.
 This statement can be inputted into your chosen tax software.

 Consolidated Form 1099.
-If you meet the criteria for multiple 1099s, we will issue you what’s called a Consolidated 1099 that will consolidate all relevant forms into one convenient document.
+If you meet the criteria for multiple 1099s, we will issue you what’s called a Consolidated 1099, which will consolidate all relevant forms into one convenient document.
 Many Stash investors will have Consolidated 1099s.
 A Consolidated 1099 may include:

 There’s still a chance that you might get a 1099-B if you are subject to any backup withholding.
 Backup withholding happens when the information you have on file with the IRS does not match the information you have on file with Stash, the information is not corrected within an allotted time-frame, and you have any activity in your account during this time.
 For instance, the IRS has your social security number on file as 123-45-6789 but your SSN was reported to Stash as 124-35-6789.